hariseldon27/bromide-drag-server/README.md

 ---
 ### What's working:
->Login / Sign-up: it's working, auth is by JWT and Devise - so we auth on all calls for protected routes.
+>**Login / Sign-up:** it's working, auth is by JWT and Devise - so we auth on all calls for protected routes.
 However!
 We don't have any validation in place.

->User > Galleries > Blocks > Images : By some miracle all the end-points needed for the user galleries are working.
+>**User > Galleries > Blocks > Images:** By some miracle all the end-points needed for the user galleries are working.
 However, due to the relationship construction some of the associations are convoluted

->ActiveStorage::S3 : This works, and it's pretty slick.
+>**ActiveStorage::S3:** This works, and it's pretty slick.
 Just uploads straight to the specified bucket.
 No sizing variants yet.

->Devise Auth: This works, but not all the elements are implemented.
+>**Devise Auth:** This works, but not all the elements are implemented.
 Issues JWT each time user logs in, and adds it to the JWTDenyList after a timeout.

 ### What's still to come?
->Devise password reset: I'd love to get this working.
+>**Devise password reset:** I'd love to get this working.

->Error handling/Validation: This is a way stripped out app (error handling wise) - as noted in the Client there is almost no error handling - Need to add ActiveRecord flags and errors specifically.
+>**Error handling/Validation:** This is a way stripped out app (error handling wise) - as noted in the Client there is almost no error handling - Need to add ActiveRecord flags and errors specifically.

->Custom Public End Points: Need to namepsace the gallery public URLS, and create user retrievable URLS (table for this?)
+>**Custom Public End Points:** Need to namepsace the gallery public URLS, and create user retrievable URLS (table for this?)
 Ideas?

+>**Deployment to Heroku**

 >See notes above too